Skip to Content

 Leveling, Alignment & Plumb Verification

-Accurate alignment is essential for both performance and appearance.
+Accurate alignment is critical for both performance and appearance.
 Bollards should be checked for level and plumb during placement and again after initial concrete placement.

 Common practices include: